Read this quarter’s Intermedia here

 Previously, Mr Sahel headed government and regulatory affairs for Skype, then digital policy at Microsoft for Europe, Middle-East & Africa regions.
 He had started his career in the City of London, before spending several years in the UK Government, leading in particular its international telecommunications policy.

 Ex officio, Mr Sahel chaired the UK Chapter of the International Institute of Communications (IIC) from 2009-2019.
-He currently serves on the IIC’s Board and is Chair of the IIC Strategy Committee.
 He was a member of OSAB, the Advisory Board of UK communications regulator Ofcom for 2 terms until 2016.
 He has authored articles and research in both mainstream media and academic publications particularly on Internet policy and governance.

 Julie Eisenberg Author: Finding a way forward for Australian News: An examination of local and international regulatory interventions